 Joan lives in Cincinnati with her husband, Stephen, and their three children.
 She is very involved in youth character development programs such as Girl Scouts of Western Ohio, YMCA Camp Ernst, and Girls on the Run.
 She loves all the arts our fine city has to offer and is a proud soccer mom.

 Bryan Reynolds has been a valued member of the Episcopal Retirement Services marketing team for nearly seven years.
-Most recently, Bryan served as ERS’ Integrated Marketing Director, leading the organization in the digital marketing space as well as ensuring that all marketing and promotional efforts are integrated and support the company's brand.
+Most recently, Bryan served as ERS’s Integrated Marketing Director, leading the organization in the digital marketing space and ensuring that all marketing and promotional efforts are integrated and support the company's brand.

-As the VP of Marketing and Public Relations, Bryan provides the strategic direction for the planning and implementation of ERS' marketing and public relations programs.
+As the Vice President of Marketing and Public Relations, Bryan provides the strategic direction for the planning and implementation of ERS' marketing and public relations programs.

 Bryan is a recognized leader in our field.
-He has served on the advisory board of the Senior Care Marketing Summit—a conference for marketing professionals that specialize in the senior living industry—and is a graduate of the 2016 LeadingAge Leadership Academy.
+He has served on the Senior Care Marketing Summit advisory board—a conference for marketing professionals that specialize in the senior living industry—and is a graduate of the 2016 LeadingAge Leadership Academy.

 He graduated from the College-Conservatory of Music at the University of Cincinnati, where he earned a Bachelor of Fine Arts focused on electronic media.

 Bryan began his career in the television and digital marketing fields.
-For the past 15 years, he has led lead the marketing efforts of the pharmaceutical and healthcare companies with which he served by focusing on highly targeted integrated marketing campaigns.
+For the past 15 years, he has led the marketing efforts of the pharmaceutical and healthcare companies he served by focusing on highly targeted integrated marketing campaigns.